-Our new featured artist is a young painter named Emily Rogers who has a particular talent for portraiture.
-After completing her studies at the renowned Charles Cecil Studio here in Florence she became an instructor there and continues to work, teach and exhibit her paintings here and abroad.
+After completing her studies at the renowned Charles Cecil Studio here in Florence Emily became an instructor there and continues to work, teach and exhibit her paintings here and abroad.

 Through her excellent and subtle handling of the paint, she imbues this age-old genre with a fresh, contemporary feeling.
 The viewer is invited to engage in silent conversations with the subjects.
 We hope you will have an opportunity to come see them in person.

 From Tuesday March 8th to May 28th 2022.

 Emily Rogers is a British painter, born in Oxford in 1996.